fabacab/wp-seedbank/readme.txt

 The Seed Exchange posts you're creating use WordPress taxonomies, which WordPress doesn't include in search results by default.
 This means that if you're creating a Seed Exchange post for a given vegetable, but the only place the name of this vegetable appears is in the plugin's custom "Common Name" field (and not in the post's title or content), then WordPress can't find that posting based on a simple keyword search.
 If you'd like to make the WP-SeedBank's taxonomies searchable, too, we recommend the [Search Everything plugin](https://wordpress.org/plugins/search-everything/).

 == Changelog ==

+= Version 0.4.2 =

+* Feature: Add a new common name directly from the Seed Exchange Details box.
+Simply type the common name you're posting about and, if it already exists, it will automatically be filled in.
+If it doesn't exist, saving your post will add it to the list of available common names.
+* Feature: Seed Exchanges listing page now has additional columns that allow you to filter and sort your view of the seed exchange postings.
+* Feature: Admins can now edit the inventory units just like they can with the other fields such as Common Name.

 = Version 0.4.1 =